xraypy/feff85exafs/t/materials/bromoadamantane/README.md

 This is an interesting analysis problem because the Br-H scattering plays a significant and easily measurable role in the EXAFS analysis.

+The bromoadamantane sample was kindly provided by Alessandra Leri, Marymount Manhattan College and measured by Bruce at NSLS X23A2.

 ![Ball and stick figure of the 1-bromoadamantane molecule](bromoadamantane.png)